Bouncing on your ads? You don’t want that… Do you?

 And this will save you some substantial money on all those clicks and impressions.

-Look at creating optimised campaigns for specific parts of the customer journey.
+Look at creating optimized campaigns for specific parts of the customer journey.

 And keep your ad targeting as focused as possible with your geo-locations and even demographics.